nypl-spacetime/histograph-schemas/README.md

 });
 ```

-### PITs
+### Objects

-All PITs must have either an `id` or an `uri` and a type, and optionally geometry, data and date fields.
-Hence, a line in a NDJSON file containing PITs can be either:
+All Objects must have either an `id` or an `uri` and a type, and optionally geometry, data and date fields.
+Hence, a line in a NDJSON file containing Objects can be either:

     {"id": 123, "type": "hg:Place"}